mmore500/mmore500.github.io/blog_professional/_posts/2020-06-23-practical-scalability.md

 Studying how artificial evolutionary systems can continually produce novel artifacts of increasing complexity has proven to be a rich vein for practical, scientific, philosophical, and artistic innovations.
 Unfortunately, existing computational artificial life systems appear constrained by practical limitations on simulation scale.
-Ackley's concept of indefinite scalability describes constraints on open-ended systems necessary to incorporate theoretically unbounded computational resources.
+The concept of indefinite scalability describes constraints on open-ended systems necessary to incorporate theoretically unbounded computational resources.
-Here, we argue that as on the path to indefinite scalability, we should consider practical scalability: how can we design open-ended evolutionary systems that make effective use of existing, commercially-available distributed-computing hardware?
+Here, we argue that along the path to indefinite scalability, we must consider practical scalability: how can we design open-ended evolutionary systems that make effective use of existing, commercially-available distributed-computing hardware?
 We highlight log-time hardware interconnects as a potentially fruitful tool for practical scalability and describe how digital evolution systems might be constructed to exploit physical log-time interconnects.
 We extend the DISHTINY digital multicellularity framework to allow cells to establish long-distance cell-cell interconnects that, in implementation, could take advantage of log-time physical interconnects.
 We examine two case studies of evolved strains, demonstrating how evolved cells adaptively exploit these interconnects.